Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

 \subsection{Simulation design}

 Generating a sparse model with both weak and strong signals of varying amplitudes and random signs, we draw in each round of simulation an outcome from the primary model \eqref{model:blackbox}.
-The signal vector $\beta$ is generated from a mixture of centered Laplace distributions, the true underlying prior.
-That is, each coordinate is drawn as follows
+The signal vector $\Beta$ is generated from a mixture of centered Laplace distributions, the true underlying prior.
+That is, each coordinate for $\Beta$ is drawn as follows:

 $r= |\bar{F}|$.
-Changing the scale of one of these Laplace distributions, $s$ and the mixing proportion, $\pi$ results in different signal regimes.
-The sparsity levels of our signal vector is controlled by the mixing proportion.
+Changing the scale of one of these Laplace distributions, $s$ and the mixing proportion, $\pi$ results in different signal regimes; in particular, the mixing proportion controls the sparsity levels of our signal vector.

-We vary in our simulation design the ratio between the number of our samples, $n$ and the number of regressors, $r$ before screening out the set $E$ to determine the primary model \eqref{model:blackbox} in conjunction with domain knowledge.
-We investigate specifically the sample sizes $n=180,\ 360, \ 720$ to match the dimension ratio $r/n = 2, 1, 0.5$ respectively.
-For the real data analysis, note that $r/n \approx 5$, $n=60$, $r=357$.
-In this case, the predictor matrix we use is indeed based on the real values of genomic and radiomic measurements.
-Details on the acquisition of this data are included in the next section.
-To generate predictor measurements for sample sizes larger than $60$, we append synthetic design values to the real design matrix in order to achieve the studied regression dimensions.
-Specifically, we draw $x_i \in \mathbb{R}^r, 1\leq i \leq n_1$ such that $x_i\sim N(0, \Sigma(\rho))$, for $i=1,2,\cdots, n_1$ and $n_1$ is chosen so that $r/(n_1+n)= 2, 1, 0.5$ in the three case studies of interest; $\Sigma(\rho)$ is an autocorrelation covariance matrix such that the $\Sigma_{i,j}= \rho^{|i-j|}$ and $\rho=0.70$.
+We vary in our design the ratio between the number of our samples, $n$ and the number of regressors, $r$ before selecting the set $E$ that in turn determines the model \eqref{model:blackbox}.
+For the real data analysis, we note $r/n \approx 5$, $n=60$, $r=357$.
+In this case, the matrix of explanatory variables we use is based on the real values of genomic measurements that are significantly associated with the imaging (radiomic) outcomes.
+We provide a comprehensive background for this data in the next section.
+Beyond the real setting, we investigate the following sample sizes: $n=180,\ 360, \ 720$, to match the dimension ratio $r/n = 2, 1, 0.5$ respectively.
+To generate predictor measurements for sample sizes larger than $60$, we append synthetic design values to the real design matrix, in order to achieve the regression dimensions set as per the ratio $r/n$.
+Specifically, we draw $x_i \in \mathbb{R}^r, 1\leq i \leq n_1$ such that $x_i\sim N(0, \boldsymbol\Sigma(\rho))$, for $i=1,2,\cdots, n_1$ and $n_1$ is chosen so that $r/(n_1+n)= 2, 1, 0.5$ in the three case studies of interest; $\boldsymbol\Sigma(\rho)$ is an autocorrelation covariance matrix such that the $(i,j)$-th entry of $\boldsymbol\Sigma$ is equal to $\rho^{|i-j|}$ and $\rho=0.70$.